Guide to Gran Canaria – Canary Islands, Spain

 San Bartolome de Tirajana

 23km from Aguimes, after negotiating a winding road, there is San Bartolome de Tirajana in the mouth of a huge crater at the foot of the central massif.
-There are the highest points of the island: Pozo de las Nieves (1,965m) and Los Pechos (1,961m), from where there is a marvelous view of the scenery of La Galdera de Tirajana, the valleys of Ayacata and Fataga with their villages and the Guanche necropolis of Artenara.
+There are the highest points of the island: Pozo de las Nieves (1,965m) and Los Pechos (1,961m), from where there is a marvellous view of the scenery of La Galdera de Tirajana, the valleys of Ayacata and Fataga with their villages and the Guanche necropolis of Artenara.

 A summer resort with beaches nearby.
 Agriculturally very rich.
 In Temisas, a lovely village amongst prickly pear and olive groves, there are traces of the historical Guanches.